My Experience With Accutane for Acne: The Female Perspective

 The Truth About Hair Loss on Accutane

-Sadly, Accutane can cause hair loss, but it is always reversible.
+Sadly, Accutane can cause hair loss, but it is nearly always reversible.
 This is due to the nature of the hair loss that the drug can induce.
 This is called Telogen Effluvium and very rarely lasts for more than 4-6 months.
 It occurs several months after the trigger, which is the drug, so you will experience any hair loss after you come off the drug.
 If you're experiencing minor hair loss upon starting the medication, it will be through dryness of the scalp, so you should deep-condition your hair.

 Accutane Can Cause Telogen Effluvium